OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 #### Factory
 Factories should be the most used Angualr object type in any application.
 [John Papa insists that factories serve a single purpose,](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#factories) and should be extended by variabled they are called with.

-This means that Factories should generally return a function that will return an object or set of objects that can be manipulated.
+This means that factories should generally return a function that will return an object or set of objects that can be manipulated.
 It is common for a factory to include methods for interacting with a server, but this isn't nessicarry.

-An example factory might look like:
+##### Naming Convention
+_**specificName**Factory_

+Factories should always be named lowercase camelCase.
+To avoid confussion between created objects and factories, all factories should have the word'Factory' appended to the end (this disagrees with John-Papa style).

+##### Example

 ```
 angular.module('openlmis-sample')
-    .factory('SampleFactory', sample);
+    .factory('sampleFactory', sample);

 sample.$inject = [];
 function sample(){